Tale of two Kansas counties

 Landscape regions of Kansas showing county boundaries marked in maroon.
 Reno County (RN) and Harvey County (HV).
 Adapted from Aber and Aber (2009).

 The wide, open, largely treeless, agricultural landscape is attractive for development of wind farms in the mostly rural environment.
-The wind-energy potential is rated as fair with average wind speed at 50 m (160-foot) height of 15-17 mph--see wind speed.
+The wind-energy potential is rated as fair with average wind speed at 50 m (160-foot) height of 15-17 mph—see wind speed.
 Many other wind farms in central and eastern Kansas operate under similar conditions.
-The following discussion is based mainly on news articles published in Harvey County Now and other sources.
+The following discussion is based mainly on news articles published in Harvey County Now and other sources listed in the references.

 Reno County